jido/Arcadam/README.md

 which only does the _customize_ and _convert_ transformations.

-To choose which steps are applied for a particular style class, define a special substitution called "steps" followed by the style class.
+To choose which steps are applied for a particular style class, define a special replacement value called "steps" followed by the style class.

 Example: